DreymaR/BigBagKbdTrixPKL/README.md

 * EPKL allows end-of-line comments (whitespace-semicolon) in .ini files.
 The old PKL only allowed them in layout entries.
 * You can use EPKL with a Virtual Machine.
 Set it to not capture the keyboard.
 System key strokes may not transfer then.
     - If you have a VM running Windows, another way is to run EPKL inside the VM of course.
-* Running EPKL with other (AutoHotkey) key mapping scripts may get confusing if there is so-called _hook competition_.
+* Running EPKL with other key mapping programs may be problematic due to _hook competition_.
+For more info, see [Known Issues](#known-issues) below.
-    - When this happens, it becomes uncertain which hook gets which key press, with unpredictable results.
 * EPKL isn't always a robust solution for gaming etc. See the [Other folder][PklOth] for more options/info.
 <br>